 (10) Any suspension imposed by the Director of Student Life under sub-regulation (9) ceases to have effect on payment of the overdue fine in respect of which it was imposed.

 (3) A member of staff who believes that an instance of misconduct warrants a penalty which is greater or more appropriate than those within their power to impose, may refer the instance to one of the members of staff specified in Regulations 8 to 13 who have the power to impose a greater or more appropriate penalty.
-(For procedures relating specifically to alleged academic misconduct refer also to the University Policy on: Academic conduct.
+(For procedures relating specifically to alleged academic misconduct refer also to the University Policy on: Academic Integrity.

 (5) A member of staff may obtain advice from the University Secretary on the most appropriate member of staff to deal with an instance of misconduct.

 (6) A member of staff imposing a penalty must have regard to—

 (a) the nature and severity of the misconduct;

 (b) the principle that academic penalties may only be imposed for misconduct which is primarily of an academic nature;

 (c) previous penalties imposed on a student for misconduct in accordance with these Regulations;

 (d) the University Policy on: Academic Integrity for instances of alleged academic misconduct;